cmateu/gaiaerror_py/README.rst

 	gaiaerr.py myfile.ne.dat -tm 7.

-It is assumed the errors scale as t\*\*3/2 for up to 10 years of operation.
-For larger times a t\*\*1/2 scaling factor is assumed (A.G.A.
-Brown, private communication)
+Note that no error scaling is simulated for the radial velocity, for this the errors are always simulated as end-of-mission errors.

 **OUTPUT**